Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Can I register a Florida LLC name with an Inactive Status?

-Generally, an LLC name with the Inactive status is available to register after 1 year.
+Generally, an LLC name with an Inactive status is available to register after 1 year.
 An Inactive/UA status means the name is held and may not be available, even after a year.

 Some (but not all) of the links on StartUp101.com are affiliate links.
 This means that a special tracking code is used and that we may make a small commission on the sale of an item if you purchase through one of these links.
 The price of the item is the same for you whether it is an affiliate link or not, and using affiliate links helps us to maintain this website.